adamjhc/stream-vertex-cover/dissertation/report/report_draft.md

 ### Aims

 Our work here focuses on two algorithms developed by Rajesh Chitnis et al: a branching method for solving VC($k$)[citation needed] and a kernelization method[citation needed].
 The branching method is built on a traditional non-stream method for solving VC($k$) while the kernelization technique is entirely novel.
-This techniques are designed for non-dynamic undirected graph streams.
+These techniques are designed for non-dynamic undirected graph streams.

 Our main aim is to create a foundation for further work to be built upon.
-We identify three areas which we think would increase accessibility into the field.
+We identify three areas which would increase accessibility into the field.

-1. As with any widely adopted algorithm, clear explanation of how the algorithm works in practice is essential.
+1. As with any widely adopted algorithm, a clear explanation of how the algorithm works in practice is essential.
 This includes efforts to visualise the algorithms in action.
 As with most state-of-the-art research it takes many years of studying to even be able to understand what the papers are talking about, let alone being able to understand the pseudocode that is provided.
-2. Practical evidence of performance of the algorithms.
+2. Practical evidence of the performance of the algorithms.
 While Big-O notation is a good indicator of runtime and memory performance, those only refer to average performance which few, if any, datasets will fit.
 Seeing whether your problem area is suitable to have a specific algorithm applied to it is crucial.
 3. Aid in choosing the correct tools.
 There exist many tools and platforms nowadays for the development of streaming systems.
-As with many modern tooling, each have their fair share of buzzwords and jargon most are forced to wade through before fully understanding what a tools function even is.
+As with many modern tooling, each have their fair share of buzzwords and jargon most are forced to wade through before fully understanding what a tool's function even is.

 > My supervisor Rajesh Chitnis had previously been researching the problem of parameterized vertex cover.
 I found that none of the algorithms he talked about had ever been put into practice, only ever written theoretically.